aleriboni/Advanced_Machine_Learning_Project/README.md

   <img width="640" height="480" src="gif/gif_driver_1.gif">
 </p>

-The full video can be found at the following link:[Driver 1 video][Driver 1 video].
+The full video can be found at the following link: [Driver 1][Driver 1].

 ### Driver 2